-Ethiopia has one of the largest burdens of neglected tropical diseases (NTDs) in the world, with about 87 million people at risk for at least one NTD.
+Ethiopia has one of the largest burdens of neglected tropical diseases (NTDs) in the world.
 Since 2014, we have supported the Ethiopian government’s ambitious efforts to control and eliminate these diseases by 2020.
-In addition to facilitating mass-treatment campaigns through the ENVISION project, we help improve the lives of people affected by two debilitating and painful NTDs, trachoma and lymphatic filariasis (LF).
-Through the USAID-funded Morbidity Management and Disability Prevention (MMDP) Project, led by Helen Keller International (HKI), we support the provision of high-quality treatment and care for Ethiopian patients suffering from these diseases.
-Through HKI, the MMDP project also implements activities in Cameroon, Burkina Faso, and at the global level.
+In addition to facilitating mass-treatment campaigns through the ENVISION project, we helped improve the lives of people affected by two debilitating and painful NTDs, trachoma and lymphatic filariasis (LF).
+Through the U.S. Agency for International Development (USAID) Morbidity Management and Disability Prevention (MMDP) Project, led by Helen Keller International (HKI), we supported the provision of high-quality treatment and care for Ethiopian patients suffering from these diseases.
+Through HKI, the MMDP project also implemented activities in Cameroon, Burkina Faso, and at the global level.

 Using simple surgery to prevent blindness